islandora-interest-groups/Islandora-UI-Interest-Group/README.md

 * The purpose of the Islandora UI Interest Group is to improve the user experience or repository users and managers.
 * Specific goals, activities, and outcomes may include:
   * Identifying common frustrations or hurdles to ease of use
   * Proposing solutions as bug/documentation/feature tickets on Jira
+  * Organizing codesprints to implement these improvements across the Islandora codebase
   * Improving and documenting the accessibility of Islandora out of the box
 * The interest group will meet once a month virtually (eg. via Skype)
 * The conveners will produce a report to be submitted to the Islandora Roadmap Committee following the IUIIG's meetings.